 Explore Old Riga’s legends and landmarks in 1.5 hours.
 Discover hidden gems and iconic sites with an expert guide.
 Uncover medieval secrets today.

-- Bastejkalna Park - Bastion Hill is one of the most romantic spots in central Riga, featuring narrow paths, tree-lined alleys, a stone garden, and a water cascade.
-Adjacent to the Freedom Monument, this park has delighted visitors for over a century, offering a special atmosphere in both winter and summer.
+- Bastejkalna Park - Bastion Hill is among the most enchanting spots in central Riga, offering winding paths, tree-lined alleys, a stone garden, and a water cascade.
+Adjacent to the Freedom Monument, this park has been a visual and spiritual delight for over a century.
+Whether in winter or summer, it always exudes a unique atmosphere.

 - Swedish Gate (Zviedru Varti) - The Swedish Gate is the only remaining gate of the original eight in Riga’s fortification wall.

-- Riga Cathedral - The Cathedral is the largest and one of the oldest medieval sacred buildings in the Baltic region, featuring Romanesque, early Gothic, Baroque, and Art Nouveau elements.
-In addition to church services, the cathedral hosts concerts by both local and internationally acclaimed musicians.
+- Riga Cathedral - The Cathedral is the largest and one of the oldest sacred structures from the medieval era in the Baltic region, featuring Romanesque, early Gothic, Baroque, and Art Nouveau elements.
+Today, it hosts both church services and concerts by local and internationally acclaimed musicians.

-- Riga Town Hall Square - The Town Hall Square in Riga has been completely rebuilt, as it was destroyed during World War II.
-Visitors are greeted by the historical façade of the House of the Blackheads, the reconstructed Town Hall, and other buildings.
-This square is where the city’s Christmas tree was first lit 500 years ago, and now a memorial plaque marks the spot, with a new Christmas tree decorated annually.
+- Riga Town Hall Square - Completely rebuilt after World War II, when the square and its historic buildings were destroyed, Town Hall Square now welcomes visitors with the historical façade of the House of the Blackheads, the reconstructed Town Hall, and other buildings.
+It is the site where the city’s Christmas tree was first lit 500 years ago, now marked by a memorial plaque and a new Christmas tree each year.

-- St. Peter’s Church - St. Peter’s Church is the tallest church in Riga and one of the oldest and most significant examples of medieval monumental architecture in the Baltic States.
+- St. Peter’s Church - St. Peter’s Church is the tallest church in Riga and one of the most significant medieval monumental architecture sacred buildings in the Baltic States.

 - Tips